 Talk to Your Children

 Keep the lines of communication open between you and your children.
 Engage in age-appropriate discussions, asking them about their worries but providing enough information for their concerns to lessen while offering them assurances.
-Focus on what will remain the same like the fact that you’re in this adventure together, says Parents .
-If they want to get angry or cry, Parents continues, allow them to express themselves and vent their frustrations.
+Focus on what will remain the same like the fact that you’re on this adventure together, says Parents.
+If they want to get angry or cry, Parents continue, to allow them to express themselves and vent their frustrations.
 Take a positive attitude and emphasize the good things yet to come.

 Get Acquainted with Your New Neighborhood and Schools

 A fun visit to your new neighborhood may spark interest in your child.
 Discover together where the cool playgrounds are, where the nearest beach or community pool is and where libraries are located.
 Make a date to eat at a new favorite restaurant after your move.
 It also helps to introduce them to their new school and arrange for a tour.
 You may even consider enrolling your child in local activities through school or the community, suggests HGTV, to meet other kids – and parents, too!
 If you currently live far away, you may investigate places with your children online or enlist your agent to send pictures.